Byzantine Fault Tolerant Protocols with Near-Constant Work per Node without Signatures: Introduction

 Roughly, we use the reliable aggregation as subroutine to count the number of different proposals in the network.
 Knowing that each node obtains the same count of proposals from the reliable aggregation is immensely helpful, since if we see an absolute majority we can immediately decide it since it must have been proposed by at least one honest node.
 Else we can be sure that not all honest nodes proposed the same value, and decide a ``default'' value.
 The following theorem is a simplified version of Theorem \ref{thm:consensus}.

-\begin{theorem} Given a system of witness committees as in Definition \ref{def:witness_committees} and $t<\tfrac{n}{2}$ Byzantine nodes, we can solve the consensus problem without using signatures with $\tilO(\delta)$ total communication workload per node in $\bigO(\log_\delta n)$ rounds. \end{theorem}
+\begin{theorem} Given a system of witness committees as in Definition \ref{def:witness_committees} and $t<\tfrac{n}{2}$ Byzantine nodes, we can solve the consensus problem in the synchronous setting without using signatures with $\tilO(\delta)$ total communication workload per node in $\bigO(\log_\delta n)$ rounds. \end{theorem}